Mark-Cooper-Janssen-Vooles/websiteOptimisation/CSS-website-performance.md

 - One option is to make the script async: `<script async src="scripts/script.js"></script>`
   - you can only use async if your script doesn't change the DOM structure (stuff like react does!)
   - theres also a common rule to put the script tag just before the closing body - still blocks rendering but hopefully by that point we've already constructed most of the page.

 - Images do not block the render of the page

 ### Render Blocking CSS
+- CSS is a render blocking resource
+- browser is as quick as your slowest CSS file (or any critical reosurce)
+- initially we just need to render the important CSS
+- looking at the network tab:
+  1. browser downloads .html file
+  2. comes to .css file in the header script, gets that
+  3. there is another .css file, not imported in the .html file. its imported by the .css file!
+    - this first waits for the first .css file to download, then downloads the second
+    - instead of using an import, a better solution is to link the second .css file in the .html - then the browser will download them starting at the same time

+### Non-render blocking CSS
 -

+---

 NOTE: when done, add to readme.md in summary form.